The Fighters

 The Matchup

 - Cap can punch a brick wall.
-Spidey can throw a car.
+Spidey can throw a car with his 10-25 ton strength.

-- Cap dodges bullets.
+- Cap barely dodges bullets, using his shield for this instead.
 Spidey dodges machine gun sprays while blindfolded.

 - Spidey owns the city.
-He fights in 3D.
+He fights in 3D at speeds the human eye can barely track.

 - Cap is agile, but grounded.
 He can chase across rooftops, but Spiderman is already two blocks over mid-air when Cap gets there.